 7.2.
 Confidentiality - data treatment

-While no confidentiality policy exists specifically for the submission of the Joint Questionnaire data at national level, an adopted common practice to suppress through aggregating any identifiable information (including secondary confidentiality) is applied throughout the questionnaire's variables.
-Any suppressions are respectively indicated (if any) in the annexed document under their respective heading.
+While no confidentiality policy exists specifically for the submission of the Joint Questionnaire data at national level, an adopted common practice to suppress through aggregation any identifiable information (including secondary confidentiality) is applied throughout the questionnaire's variables.
+Any suppressions are respectively indicated (if any) in the annexed document under their respective variable heading.

 Furthermore, additional disseminations by Eurostat, OECD and WHO-Europe are mode publicly available on their respective online databases and various publications.